 Having a flexible team member will definitely come in handy.
 Their view of the point of discussion can be easily identified.
 They seem to know which portfolio to consider in order to do the best job of negotiating.

 Now employers can show that they are flexible with schedules to benefit employees and keep them happy.
 Making life easier for them will certainly increase productivity

 A person who is considered flexible is eager to go beyond it.
 Don’t let anybody get stuck in the old ways of work.
-Routine tasks can be done through automation of tasks or pre-defined work sets.
-But value-added tasks like problem solving require input from individuals.
+Routine tasks can be done through the automation of tasks or pre-defined work sets.
+But value-added tasks like problem-solving require input from individuals.